WVKS: Classical and Beautiful Music

+Switch to Rock

-But, in 1975, Mr. Hillebrand decided to capitalize on the popularity of rock and roll so a new staff was hired to launch the new station.
-It consisted of Dave Deppish (mornings), Mark Howell (middays), Mike O'Mara (evenings), and Larry Weseman (nights).
+In 1975, Hillebrand decided to capitalize on the popularity of rock and roll so a new staff was hired to relaunch the station.
+Disc jockeys included Dave Deppish (mornings), Mark Howell (middays), Mike O'Mara (evenings), and Larry Weseman (nights).
 In the spring of 1975, Toledo's newest album oriented rock (AOR) station debuted with The Doobie Brothers "Listen to the Music".
-Within a year, more jocks were hired including Timm Morrison (later of WWWM-FM and WMJC in Detroit) and Bob Crowley.
+Within a year, more DJs were hired including Timm Morrison (later of WWWM-FM and WMJC in Detroit) and Bob Crowley.

-WMHE, with its unique blend of rock and roll, became a very popular Toledo station garnishing the highest Toledo ratings during middays, and because of the large coverage area, it became very popular throughout a good portion of Ohio, Michigan, and Indiana.
+WMHE, with its unique blend of rock and roll, became a popular Toledo station, scoring its highest ratings during middays.
+Because of the large coverage area, it became popular in sections of Ohio, Michigan, and Indiana.
 The station gained in popularity when many of the stores that carried Muzak, would switch over to the main audio channel in order to pull in WMHE.
 Its primary competition was WIOT, and some of the WIOT jocks joined the WMHE airstaff over the next few years.
 They included Dorien Pastor (founder of WIOT), John Fisher as the new morning man and program director (now at KHTP-Seattle), and Bob Thomas.
 Toledo jock Buddy Carr was also part of the airstaff in 1976.
 Rick Bird was news director for a time with other news personalities Tom Waniewski and Chris O'Connor both from the University of Toledo.

 Because of Mr. Hillebrand's fascination with new radio technology, WMHE was partially automated.
 The automation consisted of a bank of six cartridge "carousels" each holding 24 tape cartridges.
 All of the music was on these cartridges or "carts" (similar to 8-track tapes), but only one item (a song, a voicetrack, or a commercial) was on each cart.
 The jocks would record their announcements on individual carts, usually introducing a song or back-announcing a few songs that had just played in the carousel.
 Portions of the morning and evening shows were performed 'live'.

 WMHE operated in this fashion (promoting itself "turn MHE [me] on") through 1978 at which time the format was briefly changed to disco.
 Following much anger from its listeners (and major damage to the station's sign out front) disco was dumped and the format was changed back to rock.
 By 1981, the station changed to an equally successful Adult contemporary format.
 In the early 1980s, WMHE was named one of the 500 most-listened-to stations in the country.